stashed/docs/docs/guides/use-cases/cross-namespace-target/index.md

 If you want to use a different backend, please read the doc [here](/docs/guides/backends/overview.md).

-> For GCS backend, if the bucket does not exist, Stash needs `Storage Object Admin` role permissions to create the bucket.
+> For the GCS backend, if the bucket does not exist, Stash needs `Storage Object Admin` role permissions to create the bucket.
 For more details, please check the following [guide](/docs/guides/backends/gcs.md).

 **Create Secret:**